memfault/interrupt/_drafts/offensive-programming.md

 }
 ```

-In code where the calls to `malloc()` should never fail, such as RTOS structure
-allocation, request and response buffers, etc., we can use this asserted
+In code where the calls to `malloc()` should never fail, such as for the allocation of RTOS primitives, request and response buffers, etc., we can use this asserted
 version.

-Another common issue with RTOS-based systems is a queue becoming full and
+Another common issue with RTOS-based systems is a queue becoming full and not
-possibly not emptying quickly enough.
+being processed quick enough.
 As with memory depletion, this isn't a
 show-stopping issue, because the system might recover, but we want to look into
-it and see if it's something we can alleviate.
-We can add an `ASSERT()` to
+it and see if it's something we can prevent from happening at all.
+We can add an
-confirm that each queue insertion succeeded, or maybe even wrap that function if
+`ASSERT()` to confirm that each queue insertion succeeded, or maybe even wrap
-we want.
+that function if we want.

 ```c
 void critical_event(void) {